CCRCFISAT/ccrc-repositories/README.md

 <h1> Curated list of repositories </h1>
-Curated list of github repositories that are associated with the CCRC, FISAT.
+Curated list of github repositories that are associated with  CCRC, FISAT.

 The repositories maintained under the Acharya Project is given in the bottom of the list.